apache/inlong-website/docs/data_node/extract_node/oracle-cdc.md

 ### Whole Database, Multiple Schemas, Multiple Tables Migration

 Oracle Extract Node supports the whole database, multiple schemas, multiple tables migration function.
-When you enable this function, Oracle Extract Node will compress the physical field of the table into a special meta field 'data_canal' in the format of 'canal json'.
+When you enable this function, Oracle Extract Node will compress the physical field of the table into a special meta field `data_canal` in the format of `canal json`.

 config options: